oadtz/checkout/README.md

-Or download this package and extract to your project or add this package name to your composer.json
+Or download this package and extract to your project or add this package to your composer.json